-You can ask your virtual assistant to spend one or two days a week finding other bloggers in your niche to interview.
+You can ask your virtual assistant to spend one or two days a week finding other influencers in your niche to interview.

 Usually, fellow authors are happy to be interviewed – and they’ll often share the resulting post with their audience too.

-If you give your assistant this task one two days a week, then pretty soon you’ll have a steady flow of autopilot interview content for your blog.
+If you give your assistant this task one or two days a week, then pretty soon you’ll have a steady flow of autopilot interview content.

-It’s good SEO to link to other pages in your corner of the Internet, and it also encourages other bloggers to reciprocate and link back to you – which never hurts.
+It’s a good SEO practice to link to other pages in your corner of the Internet, and it also encourages others to reciprocate and link back to you – which never hurts.